Step 1: Create Project and Configure the PIC32

 - In the MHC "Clock Diagram" tab, find the "System PLL" block and select “Auto Calculate”

 - Change the "Desired System Frequency" from 200 MHz to 198 MHz.

 Verify the output to the PLL is now set to 198 MHz.

 Step 1.5: Use the Graphical Pin Manager to Verify I/O Pins

 Verify the Board Support Package (BSP, selected in a previous step above) has properly configured the PIC32 pins based on the external devices connected to them.
 You will be using the Audio CODEC AK4953, LCD Display, LEDs and Switches.
-Select the “Pin Table” tab in the MHC output pane (see the following screen-shot).
+Select the “Pin Table” tab in the MHC output pane and the "Pin Settings" tab (see the following screen-shot).